 The methodological approach used in the current study will be highlighted and brought in context in describing the use of AT and Ds of learners with disabilities.
 The study assumed a descriptive survey approach.
-The aim of descriptive research is to accurately examine events or phenomena (Pandey and
+The aim of descriptive research is to accurately examine events or phenomena (Pandey and Pandey 2015).

-Pandey 2015).
 Thus descriptions must be given precisely and completely as possible.
 In this study the researcher's aim was describe the types of physical disabilities the learners have and the AT and Ds in the selected schools in terms of their effectiveness and relevance.

 Quantitative and Qualitative data was used in this study.
 The researcher's role was to gain a holistic overview of the context under study.
 Events cannot be isolated from their context.
 In this regard, this study was contextually based as it looked AT and Ds for learners with physical disabilities in rural schools within Kisumu and Machakos districts.
 The educators and learners were directly observed, quantitative and qualitative data was yielded through the use of questionnaires and the open-ended section for qualitative data.
-The sample of the study comprised teachers educating learners with physical disabilities and learners with physical disabilities (LWPD).
+The sample of the study comprised teachers educating learners with physical disabilities (LWPD).
 In Kisumu and Machakos Districts, a purposive sampling was done to select the only special schools in the region namely; Joy and special school (Kisumu) and Masaku school for the physically handicapped (Machakos).
 Further, random sampling was done to select two more integrated schools for LWPD in both districts due to the existence of several such schools.
 In Machakos, St. Alloys (Integrated school) was randomly sampled while in Kisumu, Ojola integrated school for LWPD was sampled in the same manner.
 From these schools teachers serving students with special needs from class 6 to 8 were purposively selected.
 The reason for their purposive selection was due to their small number.
 Learners with physical disabilities in these classes were randomly sampled by being assigned numbers and selecting all the odd numbers to use for the study, this gave all the students an equal chance of representation.
 The justification for using learners from these classes was that they were better able to respond to issues considered pertinent for the current study regarding the use of AT and Ds raised in the questionnaire more than learners in the lower classes.
-This was considered an important factor by the researcher in order to gather accurate information.